Will Daniels

-Will Daniels (born April 21, 1986) is an American professional basketball player for Trepça of the Kosovo Basketball Superleague.
+Will Daniels (born April 21, 1986) is an American professional basketball player for Real Estelí of the LSB.
 He played college basketball for Rhode Island.

 Playing career

 After playing four years (2004–2008) of college basketball at the University of Rhode Island, Will was undrafted in the 2008 NBA draft.

 In 2008–09, he played with the Kavala B.C. in the Greek Basket League.
 He then started next season with another Greek team Peristeri B.C., but few months later moved to Bakersfield Jam of the NBA D-League.

 After playing in D-League, Daniels returned overseas joining JSF Nanterre, where he spent next two seasons.

 In June 2012, Daniels signed with Latvian team VEF Rīga.
-After a successful season in Latvia, Will moved back to JSF Nanterre, where he's debuted on Euroleague level.
+After a successful season in Latvia, Will moved back to JSF Nanterre, where he made his Euroleague debut.

 In September 2014, he signed a one-year deal with Nizhny Novgorod of Russia.
 On November 14, 2014, he parted ways with Nizhny.
 In March 2015, he signed with Mets de Guaynabo of Puerto Rico for the 2015 BSN season.

 On August 29, 2015, he signed with Limoges CSP for the 2015–16 season.

 In November 2016, he signed with Al Mouttahed Tripoli.

 In January 2017, he signed with Hapoel Eilat.

 In June 2017, he signed with Piratas de Quebradillas.

-On February 16, 2019, he has signed with Levallois Metropolitans of French LNB Pro A.
+On February 16, 2019, he signed with Levallois Metropolitans of French LNB Pro A.